rmorse/babel-plugin-jsx-template-vars/README.md

 ## Caveats

 ### This is an experiment
-As it says, this is an exploration on a concept of semi automating the generation of Mustache templates from JSX apps - its a first pass with a lot of holes and things to do as such its marked as alpha - 0.0.1-alpha - _feel free to help with the project / offer alternative ideas for exploration / report bugs_.
+As it says, this is an exploration on a concept of semi automating the generation of Handlebars templates from JSX apps - its a first pass with a lot of holes and things to do as such its marked as alpha - 0.0.1-alpha - _feel free to help with the project / offer alternative ideas for exploration / report bugs_.

 ### Data fetching & loading
 One thing to watch out for is data fetching and loading.